7/9 - 7/10: 26th Annual Interdisciplinary Stroke Course: In For The Long-Haul: Clinical Rehabilitation After the Hospital

 Click Here for Complete Course Brochure and Faculty Info

-Participants will complete 1.5 hours of self-study activities in advance of this two day-live course (earning 1.5 contact hours + 14.0 live contact hours = 15.5 contact hours).
-In order to receive their contact hours, during the in-person portion of the course, participants must sign in each day and complete an online evaluation.
+Participants will complete 1.5 hours of self-study activities in advance of this two day-live online course (earning 1.5 contact hours + up to 12.0 live online contact hours = up to 13.5 contact hours).
+In order to receive their contact hours, during the in-person portion of the course, participants must sign in each session and complete an online evaluation.

 This course is intended for Physical Therapists, Physical Therapist Assistants, Occupational Therapists, Occupational Therapy Assistants, Social Workers, Nurses, and Speech-Language Pathologists

 - Workshop Options: You will register above for 4 workshops.
 Download course brochure to see the complete descriptions and schedule of these sessions.
 SLP's please note: there are workshops where credit is not awarded for your discipline.

 - High Intensity Gait ((Not Applicable for ASHA CEUs)